 The cloak of pink starts in the south and spreads north as temperatures warm (consult this handy forecast).
 Fukuoka, on Japan’s most southwesterly main island of Kyushu, is one of the first places on mainland Japan to see the sakura; most flowers begin to blossom mid-March.
 Nishi Park looks out over 1,300 cherry trees and its observatory provides a great vantage point to admire the scene set against the crisp blue waters of Hakata Bay.

 Many varieties of cherry trees grow in Nishi Park, including somei-yoshino, the most common variety in Japan, along with the wild yamazakura hill cherry and the graceful weeping higan.
 Another prime viewing spot is Maizuru Park surrounding Fukuoka Castle, now mostly in ruins.
-During the Cherry Blossom Festival, around late March this year, when the trees are illuminated at night, visitors can also enjoy festive treats sold at food stalls.
+During the Cherry Blossom Festival, around late March, when the trees are illuminated at night, visitors can also enjoy festive treats sold at food stalls.

 The 5.6-kilometre stretch of Anmin Road becomes a tunnel of cherry blossoms, and the banks of Yeojwa Stream are lined with cherry trees reflected in the waters.
 A traditional wooden bridge and yellow canola flowers along the river add to the colourful scene.
 At Gyeonghwa Station, an 800-metre stretch of cherry blossoms lines the tracks.
 Although the station is now disused, visitors still flock to the spot each spring and send petals flying.